xas/xas.otp.console/README.md

 ## Remarks

-The app use [Spectre Console]() package, so it is better to use the app with unicode/ligatures fonts.
+The app use [Spectre Console](https://spectreconsole.net/) package, so it is better to use the app with unicode/ligatures fonts.

 ## Security issues

-__As written almost everywhere in this repo, the secret key is stored in clear on a text file, so use the application on private computer, and be careful, nothing is safe.__
+__As written almost everywhere in this repo, the secret key is stored in clear on a text file, so do not use the application, it is stupid because nothing is safe.__

 __NO RESPONSIBILITY TAKEN__